-For those interested in religious imagery and architecture the Big Buddha will impress - especially at sunset.
-Nature lovers can visit Ang Thong Marine National Park on a day trip to enjoy a genuine 'get away from it all' feel in the splendid tropical islands it hosts.
-Check out the top 10 things to do in Koh Samui listed below, they are the island's must-see attractions...
+You can discover from mummified monks to the famous "Grandma and Grandpa" rocks referred to locally as Hin Ta and Hin Yai.
+For those interested in religious imagery and architecture, the Big Buddha will impress – especially at sunset.
+Nature lovers can visit Ang Thong National Marine Park on a day trip.
+It's a great place to enjoy a genuine "get away from it all" experience in the splendid tropical islands it hosts.
+Check out all the must-see and must-do attractions in Koh Samui below.

 - Ang Thong Adventure Tour